alpesis-web/atr/tech/20140115-Classification.md

 - 5. Support Vector Machine
 - 6. AdaBoost Meta-Algorithm

 Notes: knn needs a lot of computations, naive bayes has less.
-Decision tree does not work each time.
+Decision tree does not work sometimes.

 ---